s-gv/orangeforum/README.md

 Orange Forum
 ============

 [Orange Forum](http://www.goodoldweb.com/orangeforum/) is an easy to deploy forum that has minimal dependencies (only Postgres) and uses almost no javascript.
-It is written is golang and a [compiled binary](https://github.com/s-gv/orangeforum/releases) is available for linux.
-Try the latest version hosted [here](https://community.goodoldweb.com/).
+It is written in golang and a [compiled binary](https://github.com/s-gv/orangeforum/releases) is available for linux.
+Try the latest version hosted at [https://community.goodoldweb.com/](https://community.goodoldweb.com/).
 Please contact [info@goodoldweb.com](mailto:info@goodoldweb.com) if you have any questions or want support.

 How to use
 ----------